kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

                                                     data_final["Response"], test_size=0.33, random_state=123)
 {{< /highlight >}}

 One last thing (I promise), it is a good idea to standardize the quantitative features before model fitting.
 To see why, we should discuss how to assess feature importance.
 For simplicity, consider a logistic regression model with a single (quantitative) feature.
-If we increase the feature by 1 the change in odds $p_i / (1-p_i)$ will be proportional to the magnitude of the coefficient $\beta$.
-This means that one way to assess feature importance is to compare the size of $\beta$ coefficients.
+If we increase the feature by 1, the change in odds $p_i / (1-p_i)$ will be proportional to the magnitude of the coefficient $\beta$.
+This means that a way to assess feature importance is to compare the size of $\beta$ coefficients.
 However, if the features have different scales or units, the model may give higher coefficients (thus higher importance) to the features with larger values, even if they are not necessarily more important.

 {{< highlight Python >}}
 from sklearn.preprocessing import StandardScaler